Photo copyrights can be a tricky thing, and as a general rule, you want to make sure that images you will be using have been obtained lawfully.

 One distinction you need to be aware of is the differences between an Editorial Stock photo and a Commercial use photo and why you can’t use editorial stock photos for commercial use.

-Let’s talk about their differences, how they are properly used, and why you want to avoid improper usage.
+Let’s talk about their differences, how they are appropriately used, and why you want to avoid improper usage.

 What is the difference between Editorial and Commercial use photos?

-The biggest difference, of course, is in the rules of use.
+The most significant difference, of course, is in the rules of use.
 Editorial use photos cannot be used to promote a service or a product, but they can be used for things like journalism or educational purposes.

 Commercial use photos, by contrast, tend to be more generalized.
 A specific shot of the ocean or sunset might be considered a commercial use photo that could be used to create an advertisement or to provide a little background in a poster.

-One other topic very similar to Editorial use is Copyright and we go really deep on that topic with these articles which we highly recommend.
+Another topic very similar to Editorial use is Copyright, and we go really deep on that topic with these articles, which we highly recommend.